Manage List Items

 If the list contains less than 5,000 non-archived items, the list will be downloaded on the web browser

-if the list contains more than 5,000 items, a link for the downloaded list will be sent by email with all attributes.
+If the list contains more than 5,000 items, a link for the downloaded list will be sent by email with all attributes.

 If you apply filters to the list, only the filtered list items will be downloaded.